Skip to main content

 2. Collision coverage pays for damage to your vehicle if you're in an accident, regardless of fault.

 Understanding these components is crucial as we delve deeper into the decision-making process.
-Each type of coverage plays a specific role in protecting your vehicle, and their value can change as your car ages and its worth decreases.
+Each type of coverage plays a specific role in covering your vehicle, and their value can change as your car ages and its worth decreases.

 See how comprehensive coverage differs from collision coverage for a better understanding.